perchespierri/perchespierri/README.md

 ## Hello there, I'm Rafael! 👋

-### I'm changing gears in life.
-I was a mechanical engineer, now I have fun coding 💻 🚀
+Changing gears in life: I was a mechanical engineer, now I have fun coding 💻 🚀

 ##